rodionpotachin/iot-air-quality-healthlamp-project/README.md

 **Graph 1 "CO2 (ppm) vs Time (hours) - All at once"**
 ![CO2_All](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/CO2_All.png?raw=true)

-There are two main patterns on the above graph.
-The first pattern represents regular workdays (Mon-Fri / 26-30 of September) and second one shows weekend days (Sat-Sun, 1-2 of October).
+There are two main patterns on the graph above.
+The first pattern represents regular workdays (Mon-Fri / 26-30 of September) and the second shows weekend days (Sat-Sun, 1-2 of October).

 Let’s have a close look at them.
 We will start from the pattern # 1.

 **Graph 2 "CO2 (ppm) vs Time (hours) - Workdays"**
 ![CO2_Mon-Fri](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/CO2_Mon-Fri.png?raw=true)

-Main observations here are:
+The main observations here are:
-1. Our wake-up time is around 8am.
+1. My wake-up time was around 8am.
 You can see a clear spike in CO2 level around that time.
 The reason for that is because the device is placed in a living (+kitchen) room.
-So you can clearly see when we wake-up and start morning routine.
+So you can clearly see when I waked-up and started a morning routine.
-2. You could also note that we usually leave a house before 9am (except for Sep 27).
+2. You could also note that usually I left a house before 9am (except for Sep 27).
 3. 4-5 hours is needed for CO2 to drop to the normal outdoor level (370-420 ppm).
 All windows in the house are closed with a small gap for passive ventilation.
-4. The strong CO2 spikes also show the exact time when we arrive at home (it’s usually around 9pm). *At this moment two thoughts jumped into my mind:*
+4. The strong CO2 spikes also show the exact time when I arrived at home (it’s usually around 9pm). *At this moment two thoughts jumped into my mind:*
    - *CO2 sensors could be used as a home security device (with closed windows and ventilation for the sake of clarity).
 CO2 spikes are strong enough to show the moment then people enter a house.*
    - *However, CO2 sensors connected to the internet could also be a potential security issue (if hacked they could be used as a hidden spy device)*
 5. During the night CO2 level tempt to slowly decrease, but there are still some small peaks somewhere in the middle of the night.
-It’s us moving back and forth, feeding our cat (or open/close windows to increase/decrease temperature or get some fresh air)
+It was me moving back and forth feeding our cat (or open/close windows to increase/decrease temperature or get some fresh air)

 Finally, let’s have a look on the weekend’s CO2 pattern.